Home > Chile >

 Temuco is located in the center-south of Chile, equidistant between the Pacific Ocean and the Andes.
 Morphologically, the city placement corresponds to Cautin River-originated fluvial land masses that developed in a crushed form between two hills, Nielol (350m) and Conunhueno (360m).

-Climatologically, Temuco corresponds to Chile's central valley Mediterranean region, with a subtropical weather and transition to humid regions.
-Throughout the years, cyclonic and anticyclonic influences do alternate, with a short dry summer period (when compared to Santiago or other central valley cities).
+Climatologically, Temuco corresponds to Chile's central valley Mediterranean region, with more humid and temperate weather.
+Through the year, cyclonic and anticyclonic influences alternate, with a short dry summer period (when compared to Santiago or other central valley cities).
 Its mean annual temperature is 12C, with highest median during the warmest month of 23.5C and lowest median during the coldest month of 3.9C .
 Annual mean rain during 1961-1990 was 1.157 mm .

 Demographics